cronberry/Android_FCM_Demo/README.md

     c.
 App Not open and not in background.

-3. Uses this ActionUrl for either website link routing or for calling some activity of your android app.
+3. The field ActionUrl is used for either website link routing (sent in data payload body as actionUrl) or for calling some activity of your android app (sent in notification body as click_to_action).

-  (For activity routing : write your android activity name.
+    * For activity routing : write your android activity name.
-  For web/url routing: write complete url with http/https prefix.)
+    * For web/url routing: write complete url with http/https prefix.

 Note :
 1. For image display, Device must be on Android 4.1+ (API Level 16)